 Course credits are shown in parenthesis, e.g., (3 credits), following the course title.
 Credits are based on class contact (lecture) hours unless otherwise stated.
-Lecture courses comprise 1 credit for each 15 hours of face to face, 1 credit for each 30 hours of laboratory, and 1 credit for each 45 hours of practicum/internship.
+Lecture courses comprise 1 credit for every 15 hours of face-to-face, 1 credit for every 30 hours of laboratory, and 1 credit for every 45 hours of practicum/internship.
 All courses are lecture courses unless otherwise indicated.